A thermal imaging monocular is a device that allows you to see heat signatures, making it an invaluable tool for people who love to be outdoors.

 - Long battery life – If you’re planning on using your thermal imaging monocular for long periods of time, you’ll need one with long battery life.

 - Price – Thermal imaging monoculars can be quite expensive, so it’s important to find one that’s within your budget.

-- Handheld or weapon-mounted – You can get thermal imaging monoculars that are handheld or weapon-mounted.
+- Handheld or weapon-mounted – You can get a handheld thermal monocular or weapon-mounted monocular.
 If you’re planning on using it for hunting, you’ll need a weapon-mounted model.

-- Compensation for cconditions – Some monoculars have features that compensate for worse conditions, such as fog or smoke.
+- Compensation for conditions – Some monoculars have features that compensate for worse conditions, such as fog or smoke.

 - Recording function – If you want to be able to record what you’re seeing, look for a monocular with a recording function.